 Watch: WWF Wrestling Buddies Commercial from 1991

-Vince McMahon, in July 2019, took a jab at AEW with a sly “blood and guts” comment in reference to their grittier style of wrestling, but let’s not forget WWE’s history and the amount of blood that was shed in that history.
-If you go back and look at any of your favorite matches before the “PG Era,” it’s more than likely you’ll see some drops of blood.
+In July 2019, Vince McMahon took a jab at AEW with a sly "blood and guts" comment about their grittier style of wrestling, but let’s not forget WWE’s history and the amount of blood that was shed in that history.
+If you go back and look at any of your favorite matches before the "PG Era," it’s more than likely you’ll see some drops of blood.

 7. The SmackDown Fist

 From 2001 – 2008, SmackDown had its most adored set to date, the beloved SmackDown fist!
-It was a tragic day for wrestling fans around the globe when this amazing set was replaced with the bland HD sets we became used to since.
+It was a tragic day for wrestling fans worldwide when this amazing set was replaced with the bland HD sets we became used to since.

 Thankfully, with the recent alignment of FOX and SmackDown, the set has been improved once again, but it’s not as flashy or eye-catching as the beloved fist.